 Keep in mind that some work permits may be tied to a specific job, although this often applies only to visas that a company obtains for you.
 Again, know the rules before you apply.
 Some visas and work permits take a while to process.
 For those who don't want to wait at home, there is the option of obtaining a visitor visa and, after moving, applying for work within the new country.
 Just be aware that some visas require the applicant to be in their home country during processing.

-While online postings are a great way to see what kind of jobs are available in the country you'd like to move to, it's not a good idea to accept a job without first researching it thoroughly and/or seeing the company in person.
-Some work permits will be tied to a particular job while others will allow you to move from job to job as needed.
-A good place to start is to find out which area of the country and which industry needs workers the most.
+While online postings are a great way to see what kinds of jobs are available in the country you'd like to move to, it's not a good idea to accept a job without first researching it thoroughly and/or visiting the company in person.
+Some work permits may be tied to a particular job, while others allow you to move from job to job as needed.
+A good place to start is to find out which area of the country, and which industry, needs workers the most.
 For example, Canada may be your destination, but not all provinces are looking for workers.
 You may land in Ontario only to find the work is in three provinces over.

-Most importantly, know how much you'll be paying for rent, food and transportation.
-Check local rental ads, ask on forums about food costs and go to city websites to assess costs of getting around town.
-Also check out health care costs and whether you qualify for health care coverage or if you have to purchase your own insurance.
-Most industrialized countries outside the US cover the cost of health care.
+Most importantly, know the costs of rent, food, and transportation.
+Check local rental ads, ask on forums about food costs, and go to city websites to learn about the costs of transportation.
+Also, check out health care costs and determine if you qualify for health care coverage or if you have to purchase your own insurance.
+Most industrialized countries outside the U.S. cover the cost of health care.

 Be prepared to just make ends meet.
 Saving money while working overseas is tough unless the employer provides accommodation and/or meals.
 Choose the job wisely.
 Restaurants or fast food chains may offer employees a discount on meals or even provide a daily lunch or dinner as part of your employment agreement.
 There are ways to save, but know before you go.